 Most students have a desire for learning and a need for flexibility, and most teachers have a desire to be inspiring and a need for structure and consistency in quality.
 While the methods of obtaining these goals leave us so misaligned, the classroom will always be fraught with conflicts.

 The classroom should never have become a tugging war between people that are essentially working towards the same goal in the first place.
-But it has, and in this war, everyone is a looser.
+But it has, and in this war, everyone is a loser.

 So there has to be a better way.
 There must be.